PavanKalyan-Athukuri/landing-page/README.md

 ## Table of Contents

-Functionality
+Functionality<br>
 Technologies used

 The functionality of project is to highlight the section in viewport.
-In addition when user clicks on a section Id it should navigate to particular section.
+In addition when user clicks on a section Id it should navigate to particular section.<br>
 For design html and css are used.
 To obtain responsivness javascript is used.